Joshua Smith (basketball)

-Joshua LaTrell Smith (born May 14, 1992) is an American professional basketball player for the Toyama Grouses of the Japanese B.League.
+Joshua LaTrell Smith (born May 14, 1992) is an American professional basketball player for the Rizing Zephyr Fukuoka of the Japanese B.League.
 He began his college basketball career with the UCLA Bruins before transferring in the middle of his third season, finishing his career with the Georgetown Hoyas.

 Smith was a highly regarded center playing basketball in high school in Washington.
 He led his team to a state title, and he received multiple individual honors, including Associated Press' state player of the year.
 He attended college at University of California, Los Angeles (UCLA), where he was one of the top freshman players in the Pac-10 Conference.
 He struggled with his weight at UCLA, and he quit the team in the middle of his junior year.
 He transferred to Georgetown, where he played two seasons.
 After college, he played two seasons in the NBA Development League (known now as the NBA G League) before playing overseas in the Philippines and Japan.

 Early life

 Smith was born in Seattle and grew up in Kent, Washington.
 He was already 5 ft tall at age five.
 In the eighth grade, he wrote a report on UCLA Bruins basketball coach John Wooden, and afterwards became a fan of UCLA.

 Smith learned to use his height and weight to his advantage while playing for his Amateur Athletic Union (AAU) team, the Seattle Rotary, and then at Kentwood High School.
 He was 6 ft 7 in in his freshman year, and grew 1.5 in each year until he stood 6 ft 10 in by the end of his junior season.
 As a senior, he averaged 23.2 points, 15 rebounds and four assists, and led Kentwood to Washington's Class 4A title.
-He was named Washington's player of the year by Associated Press and earned McDonald’s All-American honors and selection into the Jordan Brand Classic.
+He was named Washington's player of the year by Associated Press and earned McDonald's All-American honors and selection into the Jordan Brand Classic.